AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-upgrade.md

-<properties
+---
-	pageTitle="Upgrading the PhoneFactor Agent to Azure Multi-Factor Authentication Server" description="This document describes how to get started with Azure MFA Server and how to upgrade from the older phonefactor agent." services="multi-factor-authentication"
+title: Upgrading the PhoneFactor Agent to Azure Multi-Factor Authentication Server
+description: This document describes how to get started with Azure MFA Server and how to upgrade from the older phonefactor agent.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenpo"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenpo
+editor: curtland

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Upgrading the PhoneFactor Agent to Azure Multi-Factor Authentication Server